etalab-ia/knowledge-base/docs/piaf/retriever/ES_preprocessing.md

 ## TODO

 1. Test "default" as analyzer name.
 Check it is taken into account. {fa}`check`
-2. Wonder why using the four filters is faster than using them indpendently :o
+2. Wonder why using the four filters is faster than using them independently :o
 3. Merge the proposed PR into master and add the required plugin line to Haystack's ES Dockerfile. {fa}`check`